JJ-Ju/multi-cli/docs/cli/configuration.md

 ## Usage Statistics

-To help us improve the Gemini CLI, we collect anonymized usage statistics.
+To help us improve the Ionesco CLI, we collect anonymized usage statistics.
 This data helps us understand how the CLI is used, identify common issues, and prioritize new features.

 **What we collect:**